-- 1. Smoking is not permitted in the facility.
+- 1. Smoking or vaping are-not permitted in the facility.
 No alcohol or controlled substances may be consumed on the premises. - 2.
-Meetings scheduled during the library hours will be such meetings that do not interfere with the normal operation and management of the library. - 3.
+Meetings scheduled during the library hours are permitted, provided they do not interfere with the normal operation and management of the library. - 3.
 Children's groups must have constant on-site supervision by an adult (age 18 and over).
 The library staff is not responsible for supervising children. - 4.
 Materials or decorations on the walls, woodwork, or doors are prohibited.
 Anything moved in on the floor, which may damage it, is also prohibited. - 5.
 The library will not care for or store any materials for groups or individuals using the facility, nor be responsible for them while they are on the premises. - 6.
-No meals or foods other than beverages (non-alcoholic) may be prepared in the program room.
+No use of an open heat source is permitted inside the program room.
 Light luncheons, brown bag lunches, or snacks are permitted.
 Refreshments must be kept in the program room.
 Users must provide their own plates, cups, etc. and equipment.
-A coffee pot is provided.
+A coffee maker, microwave, and mini refrigerator are provided.
 Room must be left clean and in good order. - 7.
-The use of the library's name in distributing partian literature or for an organization's mailing address is not allowed. - 8.
+The use of the library's name in distributing partian literature or for an organization's mailing address is prohibited. - 8.
 Use of the library program room must be in compliance with the Americans with Disabilities Act.
 This means the presenter must provide qualified interpreters or auxiliary aids if requested.
 The cost of such reasonable accommodation is the responsibility of the user.